Accumulation plan: An arrangement that enables an investor to purchase a set dollar amount of mutual fund units on a regular schedule.

 Diversification: The investment in a number of different securities.
 This reduces the risks inherent in investing.
 Diversification may be among types of securities, companies, industries or geographic locations.

-Dividend: A per-share payment designated by a company’s board of directors to be distributed among shareholders.
-For preferred shares, it is generally a fixed amount.
+Dividend: A payment made by a company to its shareholders from the company’s profits.
 For common shares, the dividend varies with the fortunes of the company and the amount of cash on hand.
 It may be omitted if business is poor or the directors withhold earnings to invest in plant and equipment.

 Dividend fund: A mutual fund that invests in common and preferred shares of senior Canadian corporations with a history of regular dividend payments at above average rates.